-Using Cocaine as a Preworkout: Is It Safe?
+Cocaine as a Preworkout: An Extreme Danger

 Cocaine is viewed by most sports agencies and overseeing organizations as a dangerous, banned substance.
 The National Collegiate Athletic Association (NCAA) lists cocaine under stimulants as a banned substance, along with caffeine, Ritalin, Adderall, bath salts, and some nutritional supplements with stimulant chemicals.
 In fact, some of these supplements contain such potent stimulants that they are referred to as gain cocaine.

 Cocaine has a history of misuse by athletes, some of whom view it as a performance enhancer.
 Some of the earliest reported instances of cocaine being used by athletes occurred in 1904 in the Olympics.5 Cocaine was officially banned by most sports organizations, including the NCAA and the Olympics Committee, in 1985.
 In that year, 17 percent of NCAA student-athletes reported cocaine use, though much of that may have been as a recreational drug, and not a performance enhancer, per se.
 By 1997, the number dropped to 1.5 percent.5

 In 2016, a heavyweight boxing champion admitted he abused cocaine to treat his depression and incurred greater physical energy as a side effect.3 In 2017, a French rugby player reported that cocaine was abused during recovery sessions and trainings between sporting events, specifically because the drug, combined with a corticosteroid, was essentially untraceable.6

 People who work out and want to lose weight or gain a lot of muscle should be more focused on their long-term health rather than seeking quick, unsustainable, and potentially dangerous performance boosts.
 Although some people may say they use “a little bit” of cocaine to help them focus or feel more energetic, there is no safe amount of this drug to use recreationally.